Ash-a9236/JAVA_MANS/00_INTRODUCTION.md

 ```

 <br><br>
-Another style is called <span style="color:D69992">scripting</span>.
+Another style is called <span style="color: var(--highlight)">scripting</span>.
 At the opposite of OOP, the compiler cannot 'jump' between objects, files, and actions, but rather goes and executes everything line by line.

 <br>
 For example, HTML and CSS (for webpages) are scripting languages.
 Bash (in your terminal) and git are both scripting languages as well.

 <br>

+Bash scripting (you can copy-paste it line by line in your terminal as well!):

 ```console
 echo hello